 Jane Eaton Hamilton is the queer, disabled author of 9 books of cnf, fiction and poetry, including the 2016 novel WEEKEND.
 The Vancouver Sun called WEEKEND a “tour de force.
 Remarkable.”
 Publishers Weekly called it “propulsive.”

 Jane’s books have been shortlisted for the MIND Book Award, the BC Book Prize, the VanCity Award, the Pat Lowther Award and the Ferro-Grumley Award.
-Her memoir was one of the UK Guardian’s Best Books of the Year and a Sunday Times bestseller.
-She is the two-time winner of Canada’s CBC Literary Award for fiction (2003/2014).
-She’s had a notable in BASS and BAE (2016) and has appeared in The Journey Prize, Best Canadian Short Stories and Best Canadian Poetry.
-Her work has also appeared in publications such as Salon, The Rumpus, The Missouri Review and was published recently at the NY Times.
+Their memoir was one of the UK Guardian’s Best Books of the Year and a Sunday Times bestseller.
+They are the two-time winner of Canada’s CBC Literary Award for fiction (2003/2014).
+Jane’s had a notable in BASS and BAE (2016) and has appeared in The Journey Prize, Best Canadian Short Stories and Best Canadian Poetry.
+Their work has also appeared in publications such as Salon, The Rumpus, The Missouri Review and was published recently at the NY Times.

 Jane edits for Many Gendered Mothers, has a column at Roar Feminist Magazine, is on the Equity Task Force of TWUC, and is a frequent jury member for literature awards.
-She is working on her second novel SNOW with the help of BC Arts Council and Canada Council grants.
+They’re working on their second novel SNOW with the help of BC Arts Council and Canada Council grants.